Students react to Costa closure and outlet changes on campus

 Others expressed concerns that the Pret queue might get worse if a new outlet is not opened, ‘means Pret queue will be even bigger,’ or that they appreciated having ‘another option if the queue in Pret is very long.’
 Many respondents say they would miss the variety offered by Costa, with one pointing towards Costa paninis in particular as ‘generally less expensive and better for value than Pret.’

-31 out of 50 (62%) of students surveyed said that they had visited the Forum Kitchen.
+31 out of 50 (62 percent) of students surveyed said that they had visited the Forum Kitchen.
 Students were divided about the affordability of the new Forum Kitchen, with a few responses stressing the affordability of the outlet and others that it was too expensive.
 One student commented that ‘it’s good prices, nice food and good vibes,’ while another said it was ‘fairly expensive and takes a long time to get food.’
 Many expressed concern that the seating area is ‘too small’ and becomes busy quickly, making it impractical for campus lunch.
 Whilst some responses appreciated the rotation system, others claimed it meant the ‘range of food’ is limited.

 One respondent expressed concern that the Forum Kitchen is not ‘disability friendly’, suggesting ‘loud music’ makes the space ‘inaccessible for people with autism and sensory issues.’
 When asked if they had any further opinions about changes to outlets on campus, students again emphasised affordability.
 ‘Affordability on campus is a massive issue that the university and Guild need to take more seriously.’
 Another expressed the opinion that ‘It was much better when I started in 2018.
 There was a pizzeria, the Terrace restaurant, the marketplace had a better variety of sandwiches.’